Accessing assignment submissions feedback and marking

 Note: The ability to provide feedback and files is controlled by the settings for each individual assignment.

-- Find the student you wish to grade, click the grade icon located on the line to the left of their name.
+- Find the student you wish to grade, click the Grade menu item in the Edit menu located to the right of their name.

 - Drag and drop response files where applicable.
 For adding feedback files from mobile devices, click the Add... link as pictured below.